Language-Power/Replication_Augmented/README.md

 ## 3.2 Predictions

 For the evolution of both Politics and Policy indicators (Figure 4, p.
 23 in the paper), we need to save a trained model and use it to produce predictions on each sentence in the entire corpus.

+- [AugmentedSocialScientist/train/train_predict_endoexo_SVM.ipynb](AugmentedSocialScientist/train/train_predict_endoexo_SVM.ipynb) trains a SVM model for Policy/Politics task.
-- The notebook [AugmentedSocialScientist/train/train_predict_endoexo.ipynb](AugmentedSocialScientist/train/train_predict_endoexo.ipynb) trains and saves one model for the Policy/Politics task.
+- The notebook [AugmentedSocialScientist/train/train_predict_endoexo.ipynb](AugmentedSocialScientist/train/train_predict_endoexo.ipynb) trains and saves a CamemBERT model for the Policy/Politics task.
+- [AugmentedSocialScientist/train/train_predict_off_LSTM.ipynb](AugmentedSocialScientist/train/train_predict_off_LSTM.ipynb) trains a LSTM model for Off-the-Record task.
-- The notebook [AugmentedSocialScientist/train/train_predict_off.ipynb](AugmentedSocialScientist/train/train_predict_off.ipynb) trains and saves one model for the Off-the-record task.
+- The notebook [AugmentedSocialScientist/train/train_predict_off.ipynb](AugmentedSocialScientist/train/train_predict_off.ipynb) trains and saves a CamemBERT for the Off-the-record task.

 Once the model is trained and saved, you can use it to make predictions on the entire corpus by running: